GPlates/gplates-web-service/docker/README.md

 ## 👉 Use external Docker volumes

-If you would like to use the latest source code from github repository and keep the database files on your host computer, follow the steps below.
+If you would like to use the latest source code from GitHub repository and keep the database files on your host computer, follow the steps below.

 👀 👀 You need to change the paths accordingly in the steps below.

-- get the source code from github repository
+- get the source code from GitHub repository
 ```
 git clone --depth 1 -b master https://github.com/GPlates/gplates-web-service gplates-web-service.git
 ```